enveezee/PySBK/README.md

+## WIP, until the 1.0 release coming very soon now, this readme and its examples especially are subject to change and inaccuracy.

 # PySBK

 **PySBK** is a symbolic browser automation runtime built on top of Selenium, designed for cognitive clarity, modular extensibility, and survival-grade control.
 It abstracts away procedural mess and exposes a declarative interface for building resilient, intention-driven agents.